jo-pol/MAE-gf/Fancy-examples.md

-Some fancy examples, collected on this page for now.
+Some fancy examples, collected on this page.
 Names will be looked after later.

 ### Contents
 **Squares**